penk/Kakuhomaru-bridge/README.md

 ![](images/kakuhomaru-logo.jpg)

-The Kakuhomaru (角宝丸) bridge is a piezoelectric pickup for electric violins, featuring a ‘one-sensor-per-string’ design that ensures each note is captured with clarity and richness.
+The Kakuhomaru (角宝丸) bridge is a piezoelectric pickup for electric violins, designed with a ‘one-sensor-per-string’ approach to capture each note with unmatched clarity and richness.

 🔊 Listen to the open string sample here: